 It has been a long and trying year for the NSPCA as we continue to fight against a trade that is inherently cruel.
 We have lost battles and we have won – but the war is far from over.

 The undeniable suffering that these animals experience during these journeys to the Middle East is both unnecessary and unacceptable.

 The vessel is not cleaned out for the entire journey so the sheep are forced to live in their own excrement, with inadequate ventilation that does little to cool the sheep, as the boiling hot air from outside the vessel is simply introduced in the vessel and re-circulated.
-The lights remain on for the entire journey and the noise levels are over 100 decibels (which is akin to a bass drum) which means that the animals suffer stress due to the exhaustion of not being able to rest.
+The lights remain on for the entire journey and the noise levels are over 100 decibels (which is akin to a base drum) which means that the animals suffer stress due to the exhaustion of not being able to rest.

 Gases such as ammonia, carbon dioxide and methane are common place due to the primitive nature of the exhaust on aged converted vessels, which according to insurance agencies are much older than other vessels in the global fleet.
 The off-gassing is exacerbated by the breakdown of hard faces when the vessels go through very humid locations in the ocean.